bluehackrafestefano/ONDIA_Azure_Capstone_Project/README.md

     - Priority: `1000`
     - Name: `allow-https-internet`
     - Description: `Allow HTTPS traffic from the Internet to Azure Bastion service.`
-  - ❌ No need to open **22 (SSH)** or **3389 (RDP)**
   - Azure Bastion tunnels these protocols internally, so they should remain closed externally.
-  - ❌ Deny all other inbound traffic
-    - Source: Any
-    - Source port ranges: *
-    - Destination: Any
-    - Service: Any
-    - Action: Deny
-    - Priority: `2000`
-    - Name: `deny-all-inbound`
-    - Description: `Explicitly block all other inbound traffic for the Bastion subnet.`

 ### 5. Public IPs and DNS
 - Provision **Public IP addresses** for resources that need external access (e.g. Load Balancer frontend, NAT Gateway).